 TBROS Dark Milk Chocolate

 Upon stumbling upon TBROS in Hoi An, we decided to give it the taste test.
 The attractive decorative recycled paper reveals a gold crisp wrapping.
-Inside lays a dark chocolate bar moulded with the cocoa bean and leaf shapes.
-The 54% Cocoa bar is dark and creamy textured with a rich dark chocolate after taste.
+Inside lays a dark chocolate bar moulded with cocoa bean and leaf shapes.
+The 54% Cocoa bar is dark and creamy textured with rich dark chocolate after taste.
 Costing 135.000 VND ( £4.33 GBP) per bar.